slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The function of leadership is to produce more leaders, not more followers."
 -- Ralph Nader*

 > *"Lead and inspire people.
-Don't try to manage and manipulate people.
+Don’t try to manage and manipulate people.
 Inventories can be managed but people must be lead."
 -- Ross Perot*

 > *"If your actions inspire others to dream more, learn more, do more and become more, you are a leader."